GoogleChromeLabs/puppy-content/content/en-US/api/2dcontextlostevent.md

   console.log(event);
 });

-// Chrome allows users to force canvas context to be lost. window.internals.forceLoseCanvasContext(canvas, "2d");

-// After this rendering context 'ctx' is lost, "contextlost" is logged.
+// If this context ctx is lost, the event "contextlost" will be logged in the console.

 ## See also
 [webglcontextlost event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/webglcontextlost_event)